jamesbraza/cs234-dreamchess/README.md

 ```

 Note the `torch==1.13.1+cpu -f https://download.pytorch.org/whl/torch_stable.html`
-trick installs a CPU-only version of PyTorch 1.13.1 (since this AMI has no GPU).
+trick installs a CPU-only version of PyTorch 1.13.1
+(since `t2.2xlarge` has no GPU).

 I didn't want to use PyTorch 2.0 since it was released this week,
 and likely has some bugs.